How Does Combat Work?

 With the roles reversed, Fugu was able to successfully attack with a higher Score than Scargo, and his HP is reduced to 8 HP.

-A NAT 20, or Natural 20, can occur when a player ends up rolling a 10, and uses one of their maxed out STAT modifiers for a total score of 20 to attack an opponent!
-These are rare and far between, and when they happen a Player is able to deal additional damage to their opponent!
+A NAT 20, or Natural 20, can occur when a player ends up rolling a 10, and uses one of their maxed out STATs to achieve a total score of 20!
+These are rare and far between, difficult (but not impossible) to counter by opponents rolling against you, and when successfully landing a NAT 20 attack, you're able to deal 1 point of additional damage!

 Matching Rolls: